 A diode is the first semiconductor diode.
 A diode can be defined as the fundamental electronic component that allows the flow of electricity in one direction only.
 There are many types of diodes.
 One among them is Zener diode.
-It allows current to flow not only from its anode to its cathode but also in the reverse direction on reaching Zener voltage.
-The diodes most commonly used are Zener diodes, semiconductor diodes, etc.
+It allows current to flow not only from anode to cathode, but also, in the reverse direction on reaching Zener voltage.
+Due to this functionality, Zener diodes are the most commonly used semiconductor diodes, etc.